top of page

 Why the initials and what are they for?

 Right to the core of things, huh?
 Okay.
 MM is short for Milda Motekaitis, my maiden name.
-When I met Lawrence (now my husband) he felt self conscious over his illegible signature.
-He didn’t believe me when I told him I thought his was way cooler than mine (still horribly grade-school), so I started signing my own name in a more interesting manner.
+In my 20s I met a cute guy who felt self conscious over his illegible signature.
+He didn’t believe me when I told him I thought his scrawl was way cooler than my signature which was grade-school cursive, so I started signing my own name in a more interesting manner.
 We married, my name changed, and still, I kept the signature.
 So when I had to decide what name to write under, I thought it would be nice to actually use the name that I sign.
 You may call me M. or MM or Milda.
 As you please.
 I actually wrote about this in a blog post; and it got bought by a name website.
 You can read it here.
-Or not.
+Or read the reprint in the Museum of Names.
+Or don't.
 As you like.

 You’re weird.